MultisampledNight/flow/README.md

 - checkboxes just like with markdown syntax!
 - color palette management for absolutely no reason!
+- callouts for questions, notes, hints and warnings!
 - metadata?

 compile `src/lib.typ` to see a demonstration and details!